 General Health & Inoculations Information – Be Prepared!

 We will share your health information with your guide.
-This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.
+This information will be kept confidential but is very important as we want to be best prepared in case of a medical emergency.

-Vaccinations: Although at the time of writing there were no other required vaccinations to enter Finland or Norway, the Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
-Please check with your doctor for recommendations at least 4-6 weeks before departing on your trip.
-For other helpful information, check the CDC for Finland and CDC for Norway webpages or contact by phone at 800-CDC-INFO (800-232-4636).
+Vaccinations: Please bring your up-to-date vaccination records with you.
+Although at the time of writing there were no required vaccinations to enter Finland or Norway, the Centers for Disease Control and Prevention (CDC) recommends that all travelers be up to date with routine vaccinations and basic travel vaccines (such as Hepatitis A and Typhoid) before traveling to any destination.
+Please check with your doctor for recommendations at least 6-8 weeks before departing on your trip, as some vaccines may require more than one dose and time to become effective prior to your departure.

-Prescriptions and Allergies: It is a good idea to pack any meds you take regularly in your carry-on luggage as well as an extra pair of glasses or contact lenses.
-Bring an adequate supply of any prescription medications you use, a copy of the prescription and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
-You’ll want to keep medications in their original, labeled containers.
-It is also recommended to carry with you an up-to-date record of known allergies, chronic medical problems and Medic Alerts so that, if necessary, emergency treatment can be carried out without endangering your health.
+Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
+Bring an extra pair of your prescription glasses or contact lenses.
+Bring an adequate supply of any prescription medications you use, a copy of the prescription(s) and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
+Your doctor may also recommend some prescription medications to bring with you to treat possible illnesses that might occur, depending on your destination, such as an anti-malarial medication or an antibiotic.
+You’ll want to keep all medications in their original, labeled containers.

 Weather & Climate